23000003/23000003/README.md

 #
 ### About Me:
-- **I'm currently learning about different development fields and software engineering** 🤓
+- I'm currently learning about different development fields and software engineering. 🤓
-- **2nd Year Information Technology Student at University of San Carlos.** 🏫
+- 2nd Year Information Technology Student at University of San Carlos. 🏫
-- **I'm only good in things that interests me.** 🍂
+- I'm only good in things that interests me. 🍂

 ##